indo2042/pages.lbpunion.com/unionremotepatcher-guide.md

 ![WebMan-MOD Setup Screenshot](https://lbpunion.github.io/WebManSetup2.png)

+Restart your PS3 and re-enable HEN if neccessary.

 ## Getting your title's Game ID

 In order for UnionRemotePatcher to find the game you're attempting to patch, you need to provide it with a Game ID.
 This is the name of a folder where the game files are installed on your PS3.